LavaMoat/LavaMoat/packages/allow-scripts/README.md

 > **Warning** if @lavamoat/allow-scripts was not installed prior, npx will try to download and run allow-scripts (note no namespace prefix) which is a different package.
 We suggest adding --no-install to prevent accidents.

 Adds a `.yarnrc` or `.npmrc` (the latter if `package-lock.json` is present) to the package, populates this file with the line `ignore-scripts true`.
-Immediately after that, adds the dependency `@lavamoat/preinstall-always-fail`.
+Immediately after that, adds the devDependency `@lavamoat/preinstall-always-fail`.

 Adding this package to a project **mitigates** the likelihood of accidentally running any lifecycle scripts by throwing an error during the `preinstall` script execution.